Material Testing Insights

 Bisphenol A – overview of testing requirements in the EU

 EFSA's recent opinion on bisphenol A reduces the tolerable daily intake significantly.
-This may lead to stricter BPA migration limits in the upcoming years.
+As a result, the EU is planning to ban BPA in food contact materials.

 Keep reading >